 Be Traditional With Scrooged

 Most people categorize Scrooged as just a straight up Christmas movie, given that it’s a riff on the classic A Christmas Carol tale.
 But this version is centered around a hardened TV executive and ends up involving a lot of strange high-tech imagery.
-One of the ghosts at one point is literally made of televisions.
+One of the ghosts is literally made of televisions.
 Another ghost is more of a Walking Dead style zombie, than an actual incorporeal spectre.
 The result is the most science fiction feeling riff on A Christmas Carol that’s ever been done.

 Scrooged is also just one of the best Christmas movies ever made, belonging firmly entrenched on any serious list about the holiday.
-So we’re slotting it in here, oddly positioned among a bunch of Sci-Fi Christmas movies.
+So we’re slotting it in here, oddly positioned among a bunch of more purely Sci-Fi Christmas movies.

 Get Stuck In A Chimney With Gremlins